phildavis17/json_memoize/readme.md

 ## What this isn't
 json_memoize is intended for light-duty applications.
 It's not thread safe, so it's not a good fit for large-scale operations.
 It doesn't do anything to encrypt or obfuscate the data it stores, so it's not the tool for security-sensitive situations.
 It's intended to be faster than an API call and isn't optimized any further than that, so if you're looking for break-neck speed, this may not be the tool for you.
 Since it is based around JSON, it expects to be used with data that can be reliably represented with text.
 If you are passing types with ambiguous string representations, json_memoize probably won't behave reliably.

+If redis or dogpile seem like overkill for your project, json_memoize offers a simple, fast to set up alternative.

 ## Basic Use
 Import and add the decorator `@memoize` to memoize a function.